kocharshaivi19/Hindi-Database/README.md

 ----------------------

 These are located in Hindi-Database/Hindi-Database/.

-Hindi Numbers 1-100; Name of Months and Days;
+Hindi Numbers 1-100;Name of Months and Days.
 There are 21 images in .jpg format in each folder with a Unicode.txt file containing Unicode for each word.
 --------------------------------------------------------------------------------------------------------------------------------